0xJuancito/awesome-plutus/README.md

 > The Plutus Platform is the smart contract platform of the Cardano blockchain.
 Plutus contracts consist of pieces that run on the blockchain (on-chain code) and pieces that run on a user’s machine (off-chain or client code).

+## ⚠️ Deprecation Notice

+This repository is being deprecated in order to improve the collaboration within the community, in favor of the more up to date: https://github.com/mlabs-haskell/awesome-plutus

 ## Resources

 ### Official